Walks and Talks Available

 The walks and talks available are listed below under the names of each speaker.
 By choosing different speakers you could have more than one walk or talk on different aspects of Romsey's local history, thus providing your own members with a variety of presentations throughout the year.

-We ask for a donation and suggest £30 - £40 per group for a talk (plus travel), and £2 a head for a guided walk, but there are exceptions.
+We ask for a donation and suggest £30 - £50 per group (depending on size) for a talk (plus travel), and £2 a head for a guided walk, but there are exceptions.
 For example we do not ask for donations for educational talks to school groups.

 The illustrated talks use PowerPoint and we can bring our own computer and projector if necessary.
 We would however require you to provide access to a nearby power supply, a large screen (or an uncluttered wall suitable for projection) to enable the pictures to be shown effectively and a table or stand on which to place our equipment.